netguru/ngrvalidator/README.md

 ## Scenarios

 Scenarios allows you to keep same model across all possible actions.
-Sometimes some properties should be obligatory on one action and optional on another.
-Scenarios makes model validtion more flexible and centralized without any conditional statements.
+Sometimes some properties should be obligatory for one action and optional for another.
+Scenarios makes model validtion more flexible and centralize without any conditional statements.
 If property should conform specified scenario(s) pass `NSArray` of scenarios using:
 ```objc
 onScenarios(NSArray *)
 ```
 Property which doesn't conform any scenario, will be validated on every scenario.
+Remember to pass scenario names as `NSString`s

 ## Validation messages
 Although **NGRValidator** contains default error messages for each validation, it is possible to customize them as well.
 Any [validation rule](https://github.com/netguru/ngrvalidator#validation-rules) has its message counterpart ans starts with `msg` prefix: